saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 ---
 id: compose-request-body
-title: How to compose a request body
+title: How to Compose a Request Body
 sidebar_label: Compose Requests Body
 description: "How you can compose a request body using Sauce Labs API Testing"
 ---